- Testing Within Your Country of Citizenship

 - Military ID with name, photograph and signature

-Supplemental ID may be required if the test center administrator has concerns about the primary ID.
-If your primary ID does not contain your signature, sign the document or present an acceptable supplemental ID document.
+A valid supplemental ID may be required if the test center administrator has concerns about the primary ID.
+If your primary ID does not contain your signature, sign the document or present a valid supplemental ID document.

 Testing OUTSIDE Your Country of Citizenship

 - You must present a valid passport as your primary ID document.
 If you do not meet this requirement, you may not be admitted to test.

 - If your passport is not written in English, you must present a valid English-language supplemental ID with a clear, recent photo.